ujjwal-bansal/ujjwal-bansal.github.io/index.md

 # About me
 Hi, My name is Ujjwal.
 I am a computer science graduate from the Australian National University.
 I'm interested in data science and machine learning.
-You can find projects I've worked on on this website and on my GitHub page.
+You can find projects I've worked on on this website and on my [GitHub][myGH] page.

 ### Employment Status
 Not part of a team at the moment.